Nice Côte d'Azur Airport

-Due to its proximity to the Principality of Monaco, it also serves as the city-state's airport, with helicopter service linking the principality and airport.
+Due to its proximity to Monaco, which is located 20 km away to the northeast, it also serves as that city-state's airport, with helicopter service linking the principality and airport.
 Some airlines market Monaco as a destination via Nice Airport.

 Facilities

 The airport covers an area of over 3.70 km2 partially reclaimed from the sea, with 2.70 km2 used by its two parallel runways and the three passenger terminals and freight terminal.
-The airport's theoretical capacity is 13 million annual passengers and 52 movements (26 landings) per hour.
+The airport's theoretical capacity is 14 million annual passengers and 52 movements (26 landings) per hour.
 Terminals 1 and 2 are linked by a tram service.
-The route stops at the airport and connects with the city centre via the “Jean Médecin” station, and with the port via the “Port Lympia” station.
-Buses that also connect the car parks with the terminals.
+The route stops at the airport and connects with the city centre via the "Jean Médecin" station, and with the port via the "Port Lympia" station.
+Buses connect the car parks with the terminals.

 Terminal 1

 Terminal 1 features 25 gates on a space of 52000 m2.
 It features flights to domestic, Schengen and non-Schengen destinations and has a capacity of 4.5 million passengers per year.
 A business center is located at Terminal 1 containing eight rooms and a conference room with a capacity of 250 people.